Is recruitment the bane of your life?! We know many founders who feel like this...

 With a small investment of time in setting this up you will have an edge over your competitors who are hiring from the same pool.
 I can guarantee you they are not doing this right now.
 I’m also pretty confident that most of them will be making the three mistakes I’ve described.

-And if you’re interested in hearing more about recruitment strategies from scale-up leaders who are pioneering in this space, we’re currently hosting a Recruitment Strategies for Scale-ups webinar series – full details and sign up here.
+And if you’re interested in hearing more about recruitment strategies from scale-up leaders who are pioneering in this space, we recently hosted a Recruitment Strategies for Scale-ups webinar series – watch the replays here.